Introduction

 Steven Laine 11:59

-Well, I wanted to work in another winery, I could have gone back to Mission Hill, but I wanted to get a different experience.
-So I looked at a few wineries in an agro and I run a lake area.
-I’m from Ontario originally, so the shorter trip to get out there.
+Well, I wanted to work in another winery.
+I could have gone back to Mission Hill but I wanted to get a different experience.
+So I looked at a few wineries in Niagara-on-the-Lake area.
+I’m from Ontario originally so the shorter trip to get out there.
 So I interviewed for about four or five.
-And based on my experience with the interviews and the actual winery itself, I chose Trias because I know the area pretty well.
+And based on my experience with the interviews and the actual winery itself, I chose Trius because I know the area pretty well.
 And that was a wonderful experience.
-I was primarily in abou room and did some work in the press room as well. little smaller, more intimate winery, but a great experience.
+I was primarily in the barrel room and did some work in the press room as well.
+A little smaller, more intimate winery, but a great experience.
 And I was just doing when you visit a winery and you see those people taking samples and filling barrels and moving barrels with the forklift.
 That was me.
 And I got to do that for three months.
 And it was just magical.
 It’s very humbling experience, making minimum wage again, of course, and just being a new person learning was very humbling.
 Because everything’s new to you.
 You’ve got to figure everything out, learn everything on the job.
-And when you’re in an industry, like I’ve been in food and beverage for so long, where you know your job inside out.
-It’s humbling to go into new industry, but it was a wonderful experience.
+And when you’re in an industry, like I’ve been in food and beverage for so long where you know your job inside out, it’s humbling to go into new industry, but it was a wonderful experience.
 And I would highly recommend if you have three months off and you can afford to do it, definitely do it.
 It’s worth it.

 Natalie MacLean 13:04